A CLOSER LOOK INTO COUNSELLING

 As therapy is teamwork, here are some ideas to ensure it becomes a valuable experience:

-• Be prepared.
-If something relevant raises your concerns between sessions, take note of it.
-Before you get to your sessions, think if there is something you would like to talk about, even if we might already have a plan for that day.
-Your worries and thoughts are important.
+Before coming to your sessions, think about whether there's anything you'd like to discuss, even if we might already have a plan for that day.
+Your current concerns and thoughts are important and take precedence over any agenda.

-• Listen to your own reactions and share them with me.
-We will both learn from these insights.
+Pay attention to your reactions and share them with me.
+We will both learn from your insights.

-• Have realistic expectations.
-Therapy is not a quick fix for your problem; rather, it is a process in which you will learn tools to help you handle your emotions more positively.
+Have realistic expectations.
+Therapy is not a quick fix for your problems; rather, it is a process where you will learn tools to help you manage your emotions more positively.

 About benefits